 As a final note, The Texas Capitol building continues to be improved.
 In 1926, a new terrazzo floor was installed on the first level and in January of 1993, the state unveiled a new underground extension which connects to the Capitol and four other state buildings.
 Lit by skylights, the extension contains hearing and conference rooms, an auditorium, cafeteria and even a gift shop.

 If you haven’t been to the Texas State Capitol, this historic building is worth visiting.
 Entering it is stepping into 134 years of Texas’ history.

-This has been Laurie Moore-Moore with Texas Brave and Strong, Tidbits of Texas History you never learned in school.
-Broadcasting every other Thursday.
-It’s the best little podcast in Texas.
-Subscribe so you can catch every episode.
-Thanks for listening!
+Thanks for listening.
+This has been Laurie Moore-Moore with Texas Brave and Strong, the best little podcast in Texas.
+Subscribe for notification when a new twice-monthly podcast is posted.

 Laurie is the author of the historical, Texas-based novel GONE TO DALLAS, the Storekeeper 1856-1861.
 Available on Amazon, B&N, Smashwords, and Ingram Spark.